-During the last six years, I have had the opportunity to work in various areas of the education community.
+During the last ten, I have had the opportunity to work in various areas of the education community.
 I began as a substitute in the central Ohio region, moved on to teaching two multi-grade classrooms (6-8 ELA and 9-10 ELA) at a private school in Chillicothe, and finally, taught ninth and then tenth grade English for a small, rural school of 1250 students.

 My Ever-Changing Philosophy